dhruvrajsinghrathore/dhruvrajsinghrathore/README.md

 ## Hi there 👋

-I am a dedicated Data Science graduate student at Texas A&M University with over 3 years of professional experience in data engineering, analytics, and AI development.
-My expertise spans the entire data lifecycle - from building scalable ETL pipelines processing 50TB+ of data to developing intelligent AI agent systems for test automation.
+I’m a Data Science graduate student at Texas A&M University with 3+ years of professional experience across data engineering, analytics, and applied AI.
+My work spans the full data lifecycle — from building scalable ETL and cloud data pipelines to developing AI-driven automation and intelligent agent systems.

-Currently serving as an AI Engineer Intern at TechSur Solutions, I specialize in creating multi-agent AI systems using CrewAI, LangGraph, and modern ML frameworks.
-My background includes roles as a Data Analyst at Draup Business Solutions and Data Scientist at HighRadius Corporation, where I've consistently delivered data-driven solutions that improve operational efficiency by 30-50%.
+Currently, I’m an AI Engineer Intern at TechSur Solutions, where I focus on designing multi-agent systems and automation workflows using modern frameworks like CrewAI, LangGraph, and PyTorch.
+Previously, I worked as a Data Engineer at Draup and Data Scientist at HighRadius, delivering end-to-end data solutions that enhanced performance, efficiency, and insight generation.

+I’m passionate about bridging data infrastructure with AI innovation to create systems that are not just intelligent, but also scalable, explainable, and business-impact driven.

 ## 🎯 Core Competencies